reecemcd/ngx-form-resolver/README.md

 #### TIPS:
 * When passed a `null` value, a `FormResolver` will reset the target mapped control
+* `FormResolver`s work with nested `FormGroups` - both the parent group or any of the child groups.
-* Setting properties that are not in your form in your factory's return object will ensure the output form state contains those values (useful when you need to pass along object values not in your form)
+* Setting properties that are not in your form in your factory's return object will ensure the output form state contains those values (useful when you need keep the values of props not in your form)